Arcadia-Science/ProteinCartography/README.md

     - The workflow starts with input FASTA files, one entry per file, with a unique ID.
     - If a matching PDB file is not provided, the pipeline will use the ESMFold API to generate a PDB.

+==TODO==
+[ ] Check the quality of the input structure and warn user if it's of low quality.
+[ ] Provide the ability to download files from the PDB.
+[ ] Handle multi-chain PDB files appropriately.

 ### Protein Search
 1. Search the Alphafold databases using queries to the FoldSeek webserver API for each provided `.pdb` file.
     - Currently, we're limited to a maximum of 1000 hits per protein.
     - We should look for ways to increase this number of hits, potentially by hosting the full AlphaFold database ourselves and building a simple API to query it.
     - This fails more often than we'd like because Foldseek rate limits our requests after a certain threshold.
 The actual threshold is unknown.

 2. Search the non-redundant GenBank/RefSeq database using blastp for each provided `.fasta` file.
-    - Takes the resulting output hits and maps each GenBank/RefSeq hit to a Uniprot ID using [**`bioservices UniProt`**](https://bioservices.readthedocs.io/en/latest/references.html#module-bioservices.uniprot)
+    - Takes the resulting output hits and maps each GenBank/RefSeq hit to a Uniprot ID using `requests` and [the Uniprot REST API](https://rest.uniprot.org/docs/?urls.primaryName=idmapping#/job/submitJob).
-    - This also fails more often than we'd like if multiple queries are made in a short time period.
+    - This can sometimes fail for unknown reasons.

+==TODO==
+[ ] Make the ID mapping process happen locally to avoid API query issues.

 ### Download Data
-3. Aggregate the list of Foldseek and BLAST hits into a single list of Uniprot IDs.
+3. Aggregate the list of Foldseek and BLAST hits from all input files into a single list of Uniprot IDs.

 4. Download a `.pdb` file from each protein from AlphaFold.
     - This part is a bit slow, as it's currently limited to the number of cores provided to Snakemake.
+    - Hopefully the slowness will be fixed by Nextflow-izing?

 5. Download annotation and feature information for each protein from Uniprot.
     - This is working, but it's somewhat brittle.
-There are weird memory leak issues with bioservices UniProt.
+There can be issues with `bioservices UniProt` that seem to stem from memory allocation issues.

+==TODO==
+[ ] Replace or improve the bioservices Uniprot annotation retrieval.

 ### Clustering

 6. Generate a similarity matrix and cluster all protein .pdb files using FoldSeek.

+==TODO==
+[ ] Implement all-v-all sequence alignment using FAMSA, WITCH, or other alignment approach.

-7. Perform dimensionality reduction on the similarity matrix.
+7. Perform dimensionality reduction and clustering on the similarity matrix.
     - By default, we perform 30-component PCA and pass this to both TSNE and UMAP.

+==TODO==
+[ ] Identify sensible clustering defaults.

-### Data Aggregation
+### Data Analysis and Aggregation

 8. Generate a variety of `_features.tsv` files.
     - Each file has, as its first column, a list of protein ids (protid) that are shared between files.
     - We query Uniprot to get all metadata from that service as a `uniprot_features.tsv` file.
     - Foldseek generates a `struclusters_features.tsv` file.
     - We perform Leiden clustering to generate a `leiden_features.tsv` file.
-    - We extract from Foldseek's all-v-all TMscore analysis a distance from every protid to our input protids as `input_distance_features.tsv` files.
+    - We extract from Foldseek's all-v-all TMscore analysis a distance from every protid to our input protids as `<input_protid>_distance_features.tsv` files.
+    - We extract from Foldseek search a fraction sequence identy for every protid in our input protids as `<input_protid>_fident_features.tsv` files.
+    - We subtract the fraction sequence identity from the TMscore to generate a `<input_protid>_convergence_features.tsv` file.
     - We determine the source of each file in the analysis (whether it was found from blast or foldseek) as the `source_features.tsv` file.

+==TODO==
+[ ] Generate statistics for convergence.
+[ ] Figure out per-cluster and per-protein quality metrics.
+[ ] Figure out how to evaluate taxonomic mixing.

 9. Aggregate features.
     - All of the features.tsv files are combined into one large `aggregated_features.tsv` file.

 ### Plotting

+10. Calculate per-cluster structural similarities.
+    - For every cluster of proteins, get the mean sequence similarity within that cluster and between that cluster and every other cluster.
+    - Plot it as a heatmap with suffix `_leiden_similarity.html`.

+11. Perform simple semantic analysis on Uniprot annotations.
+    - For the annotations in each cluster, aggregate them and count the frequency of every full annotation string.
+    - Perform a word count analysis on all of the annotations and generate a word cloud.
+    - Save as a PDF file with suffix `_semantic_analysis.pdf`.

+==TODO==
+[ ] Implement fuzzy string matching to collapse very similar annotations.

-10. Build an explorable HTML visualization using `Plotly` based on the aggregated features.
+12. Build an explorable HTML visualization using `Plotly` based on the aggregated features.
     - An example can be found [here](examples/scatter.html)
     - Each point has hover-over information
     - Default parameters include: